 Bone!

-Something that is very difficult to happen or a bad situation.
+Something that’s very difficult to happen or a bad situation.

 Manjar